HiRoFa/spidermonkey_runtime/docs/RUST.md

 See https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules

-Dynamic loading is currently not supported
+Dynamic loading is currently not supported.

-Please note that if you load your main project files as a module you will not have access to the global scope, obejcts added to the global scope before will be accessible hwoever.
+Please note that if you load your main project files as a module you will not have access to the global scope, objects added to the global scope before will be accessible however.

 e.g.